-Outgoing Chairman Pat Wood passed the gavel, sizzling hot from heavy use, to his successor-in-waiting, Commissioner Joseph T. Kelliher, at the close of the Federal Energy Regulatory Commission's open meeting Thursday.
+Outgoing Chairman Pat Wood essentially passed the baton, sizzling hot from heavy use, to his successor-in-waiting, Commissioner Joseph T. Kelliher, at the close of the Federal Energy Regulatory Commission’s open meeting Thursday.

 The announcement from the White House that President Bush had designated Kelliher to be the new chairman came on the last day of Wood’s official term after completion of an action-packed Commission open meeting, which saw two liquefied natural gas (LNG) import terminals and the Exelon-PSEG merger approved, along with a major order on the California Independent System Operator (ISO).

 Leaving not much undone, Wood also hosted an international group at the start of the meeting for the announcement of the framework for a bilateral United States-Canadian group that will consult on the establishment of an international framework for electric power reliability.

 An extremely active chairman, Wood has been on the Commission since June 2001, taking over as chairman two months later.
 He is staying until July 8 to help with the transition.
 Wood has not said what his future plans are beyond returning to Texas.